Postgraduate Modules

 Theological Languages Requirement

-• Candidates admitted into the above programmes in the Faculty of Theology shall be required to sit a qualifying examination in at least two of the following: Hebrew, Greek, or Latin.
+• Candidates admitted into the two-year full-time MTh (Moral/Systematic/Liturgical) programmes in the Faculty of Theology shall be required to sit a qualifying examination in Latin.
+A syllabus for this examination is provided below.

 The language(s) requirement is a qualifying requirement, and does not form part of the final assessment.